brendenlake/archive-CCM-site/README.md

 - 5/1 Computational cognitive neuroscience

 ## Detailed schedule and readings
 Please see below for the assigned readings for each class.
 We strongly suggest reading the papers before the assigned class.
-Papers are available for download on NYU classes.
+Papers are available for download on NYU Classes in the "Resources" folder.

 **1/23 Introduction/Overview - Welcome, Course Policies, General Overview, Levels of analysis**
 - No assigned readings